Search underway to recover remains of murdered Lisa Dorrian

 A widespread police search has taken place today by police for murdered Bangor woman Lisa Dorrian.

-The search went on today near the Co Down caravan park from which she vanished in 2005.
+The search took place near the Co Down caravan park from which she vanished in 2005.

 Around 20 specially trained PSNI officers arrived in Ballyhalbert on the Ards Peninsula this morning.